Friday police reports for Killeen, Heights, Cove, and Lampasas

 Lampasas

-Reckless driver reported at 11:27 a.m.
-Friday in the 1000 block of North Key Avenue.
+Suspicious vehicle reported at 2:28 a.m.
+Friday in the 300 block of North Key Avenue.

+Disturbance reported at 4:39 a.m.
+Friday in the 900 block of West Avenue C.

-Suspicious activity reported at 1:05 p.m.
-Friday in the 300 block of East 3rd Street.
+Assailant arrested on charge of criminal mischief at 10:51 a.m.
+Friday in the 1100 block of East 4th Street.

-Harassment reported at 4:23 p.m.
-Friday in the 1600 block of South Key Avenue.
+Disorderly conduct reported at 1:30 p.m.
+Friday in the 600 block of North Key Avenue.

-Suspicious activity reported at 11:15 p.m.
-Friday in the 200 block of Riverview Drive.
+Assailant arrested on charge of driving intoxicated at 8 p.m.
+Friday in the 900 block of South Key Avenue.

 (0) comments